Irene Harand: Biography

-In 1937, Irene Harand published a series of anti-Nazi poster stamps (oversized, unofficial stamps often used at the time in promotions) portraying the contributions made by Jews to civilisation over the centuries.

 When Nazi Germany invaded Austria in 1938, Harand was in London lecturing; it saved her life as the Nazis had set a price for her capture of 100,000 Reichsmark.
-She then emigrated to the United States, where she established the Austrian forum, which after the war was the basis for the Austrian Cultural Forum, of which she became the leader.
+She then emigrated to the United States, where she established the Austrian forum, which after the war was the basis for the Austrian Cultural Forum New York, of which she became the leader.

-In 1969 she received the honorary title of a Righteous among the Nations from the state of Israel for her resistance against the Nazi anti-semitism.
-Harand died in New York in 1975 and her ashes are buried at Feuerhalle Simmering in Vienna.
+In 1967, Harand received the honorary title of a Righteous Among the Nations by Yad Vashem, the Holocaust remembrance centre in Israel, for her resistance against the Nazi antisemitism.

+Harand died in New York City in 1975.
+Her ashes are buried at Feuerhalle Simmering in Vienna.
 In 2008 a square in the Vienna district of Wieden was named in her honour.